Starkville, Mississippi: History

-Early 19th Century
+Early 19th century

 The modern European-American settlement of the Starkville area was started after the Choctaw inhabitants of Oktibbeha County surrendered their claims to land in the area in the Treaty of Dancing Rabbit Creek in 1830.
 Most of the Native Americans of the Southeast were forced west of the Mississippi River during the 1830s and Indian Removal.

-White settlers were drawn to the Starkville area because of two large springs, which Native Americans had used for thousands of years.
+White settlers were drawn to the Starkville area because of two large springs near the old part of the town, which Native Americans had used for thousands of years.
 A mill on the Big Black River southwest of town produced clapboards, giving the town its original name, Boardtown in 1834.
 The first court met in 1834 under a large tree.
 In 1835, when Boardtown was established as the county seat of Oktibbeha County, it was renamed as Starkville in honor of Revolutionary War hero General John Stark.
 A log courthouse and a one-room jailhouse were constructed in 1835.
 The jailhouse was unusual in that it had no doors or windows.
 Prisoners were made to climb a ladder to the roof and then let down through a trap door using a rope.

 The first newspaper was founded in 1847.
 Originally titled The Starkville Whig, it was later renamed The Broad Ax.

 Reconstruction to the 20th century

 In 1865, during reconstruction, the officer in charge of Starkville allowed a black man accused of raping a white girl to be lynched by running him down with hounds.

 In 1875 a fire destroyed 52 buildings.
 The entire business district was destroyed.

 A carpetbagger named McLaughlin, who served as the local head of the Freedmen's Bureau, assisted in the establishment of a black Methodist church and established a cooperative store for blacks in his home.
 This enraged the white citizens so the Klan attacked the store.

-On May 5, 1879, two black men who had been accused of burning a barn, Nevlin Porter and Johnson Spencer, were taken from the jail by a mob of men and hung from crossties of the Mobile and Ohio Railroad.
+On May 5, 1879, two black men who had been accused of burning a barn, Nevlin Porter and Johnson Spencer, were taken from the jail by a mob of men and hanged from crossties of the Mobile and Ohio Railroad.

 In 1888, a mob hanged an African-American man, Eli Bryant, for an alleged attack on a white woman.

 Several newspapers were founded in this time period, including The Starkville News in 1891.
 Early banks included The Peoples Bank in 1889 and Security State Bank in 1896.

 A yellow fever epidemic in 1898 resulted in a quarantine of Starkville's railroads by the towns of West Point, Columbus, Artesia and Kosciusko.
 This resulted in a depletion of medical and other supplies which ultimately resulted in intervention by the state.